Microsoft/MCW-Intelligent-Vending-Machines/HOL/Step-by-step.md

 16. Observe that the entire promotion surface of the vending machine changes (product name, price, and image).

-**Note:** If the photo does not change, and after a few minutes you receive a DotNetty.Transport\... error, you will need to delete and recreate your IoT Hub in the Azure portal.
+    > **Note:** If the photo does not change, and after a few minutes you receive a DotNetty.Transport... error, you will need to delete and recreate your IoT Hub in the Azure portal.
 The error is caused by a communication error between the application and your IoT Hub.
 Be sure to update your App.config file with the new IoT hub connection strings.

 17. Experiment sending the other promotion or toggling between promotions.